audreyfeldroy/cookiecutter-pypackage/docs/console_script_setup.rst

 Known Issues
 ------------
-Installing the project in a development environment using:
+Using Click, installing the project in a development environment using:

 .. code-block:: bash